muradha/laravel-rabbitmq/README.md

-# Laravel RabbitMQ
+# Event-Driven Architecture with Laravel and RabbitMQ

-Implementation event driven architecture with Laravel and RabbitMQ as message broker
+This project demonstrates an implementation of event driven architecture (EDA) using Laravel and RabbitMQ as the message broker.
+EDA enables asynchronous communication between microservices or within a single application to improve scalability, decoupling, and responsiveness.

+## Prerequisites
+- PHP 7.3 or PHP 8.0
+- Composer
+- RabbitMQ Server (available for local development or as a managed service)